Jamesthegoose1/EzMovie/README.md

 # EzMovie
-EzMovie Is a System Designed to make Movies in Roblox Ez
+EzMovie Is a System Designed to make Movies in Roblox Ez.

+[!TIP]